A's pound Tigers, back Manaea's 1st victory of season, 8-4 - WHIZ News

 The left-hander allowed two runs on five hits and has a nine-game winning streak against AL Central teams dating to a victory against Cleveland in August 2016 during his rookie season.

-Matt Chapman had a two-run double and the defending AL West champs are suddenly surging following a forgettable 0-6 start, having won six of seven.
-Oakland also capitalized on a pair of bases-loaded walks.
+Matt Chapman had a two-run double and the defending AL West champs are suddenly surging following a forgettable 0-6 start against the Astros and Dodgers, having won six of seven.

+“It’s early and fact of the matter is the first couple series we’re playing a couple of teams that are probably going to be a couple of the best teams in baseball,” Mark Canha said.

+“Those are some really good pitching staffs we’re facing early in the year when you’re trying to kind of get your bearings.
+I think our lineup’s really good and we’re capable of doing that and now we get the ball rolling and I think good things can happen.”

 Niko Goodrum homered for Detroit, which was coming off a sweep at Houston in manager A.J.
 Hinch’s return following the sign-stealing scheme that got him fired by the Astros before the shortened 2020 season.
 That came after a four-game skid by the Tigers and losses in six of seven.

-Last summer, Hinch reached out to A’s manager Bob Melvin to apologize for his role in the Astros’ sign-stealing scam when he managed Houston.
+Last summer, Hinch reached out to Melvin to apologize for his role in the Astros’ sign-stealing scam when he managed Houston.

 They have a longtime respect and strong working relationship as colleagues from their days together with the Diamondbacks.